| Cuba

 to the finals before losing 10-6 in the Championship Game

+to Japan.
 Over 150 Cuban natives have played in the Major Leagues,

 including such stars as Jose Canseco, 1969 Cy Young Award